March 1 brings two annual deadlines for employers that sponsor a group health plan for their employees.

 HIPAA—Breach Report to OCR

 Employer group health plans are "covered entities" under HIPAA and must report breaches of unsecured protected health information to the Office of Civil Rights (OCR) with the Department of Health and Human Services.
-As relevant here, the plan must report small breaches occurring in 2021 no later than March 1, 2022.
+As relevant here, the plan must report small breaches occurring in 2022 no later than March 1, 2023.
 (A "small" breach is one affecting 500 or fewer individuals.)
 For a self-funded employer group health plan, it is the employer's obligation to ensure that the report is made in a timely manner, though the report may actually be submitted by a business associate, such as the plan's third-party administrator.
-The report must be submitted electronically on the OCR website.
+The report must be submitted electronically on the OCR web portal.

-As a reminder, in addition to the above, the plan must notify affected individuals of a HIPAA breach within 60 days of the breach being discovered.
-If the HIPAA breach is large (affects more than 500 individuals), then in addition to notifying affected individuals, the plan must notify HHS within 60 days of discovery.
-If the HIPAA breach affects more than 500 individuals within a single state, then in addition to the above, the plan must report the breach to prominent media outlets serving that state within 60 days of discovery.
+In addition to the above, the plan must notify affected individuals of a HIPAA breach within 60 days of the breach being discovered.
+If the breach is large (affects more than 500 individuals), then in addition to notifying affected individuals, the plan must notify HHS within 60 days of discovery.
+If the breach affects more than 500 individuals within a single state, then in addition to the above, the plan must report the breach to prominent media outlets serving that state within 60 days of discovery.

 * * *

 If you have questions or concerns regarding this client alert, please contact the authors, any member of Venable's Employee Benefits and Executive Compensation Group, or your regular Venable lawyer.